UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_11.md

 dtype: bool
 ```

-Without the `keep` argument, only index labeled `1` will be identified
+Without the `keep` argument, only index labelled `1` will be identified
 as a duplicate.

 ``` python